-When tourists think “France” they think Paris.
+(UPDATED 2/10/22) When tourists think “France” they think Paris.
 Steeped in history and culture, Paris should undoubtedly be on your bucket list of destinations as an over 40 traveler.
-Having any time to spend in this one-of-a-kind, “City of Lights”, whether one day to 4 days (or more), is never a bad call.
+Having any time to spend in this one-of-a-kind, “City of Lights”, whether one day to 4 days (or more), is never a

-You’re going to Paris, but want to get outside the city for a day?
-Sipping bubbly, touring champagne caverns, and enjoying more of France’s history and architecture can all be done on your over 40 solo travel with this epic Champagne day trip from Paris to Reims without a car.
+(UPDATED 12/26/21) You’re going to Paris but want to explore outside the city for a day?
+Sipping bubbly, touring champagne caverns, and enjoying more of France’s food, architecture, and UNESCO World Heritage sites

-When someone hears of Paris, they cannot help think of the Eiffel Tower.
-If you are going to Paris for the first time, let me provide you vital tips on how to plan your Eiffel Tower visit in Paris so you don’t walk away from your solo trip to Paris with any regrets.
+(UPDATED 2/10/22) When someone hears of Paris, they cannot help think of the Eiffel Tower.
+If you are going to Paris for the first time, let me provide you vital Eiffel Tower tips to plan your Eiffel Tower visit in Paris so you don’t walk away from